apache/airflow/BREEZE.rst

 .. code-block:: bash

-   breeze testing integration-tests --integration Kerberos
+   breeze testing integration-tests --integration kerberos

 Here is the detailed set of options for the ``breeze testing integration-tests`` command.